spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 **Parameters:**

-* A table that contains numerical values as the last (rightmost) column is considered a GAMS parameter.
+* A table that contains no header in the last (rightmost) column is considered a GAMS parameter.
 * The last column should contain the parameter's values while the other columns contain the values' dimension.
 * Dimensions' domains are taken from the header row, see **Sets** above.
-  Note, that the value column does not need a header.
+  Note, that the value column must not have a header.

 **Scalars:**